-42 NIST CYBERSECURITY PRACTICE GUIDES
+NIST CYBERSECURITY PRACTICE GUIDES

-- 43 NIST Cybersecurity Practice Guides (Special Publication 1800 series) target specific cybersecurity - 44 challenges in the public and private sectors.
-They are practical, user-friendly guides that facilitate the - 45 adoption of standards-based approaches to cybersecurity.
-They show members of the information - 46 security community how to implement example solutions that help them align with relevant standards - 47 and best practices, and provide users with the materials lists, configuration files, and other information - 48 they need to implement a similar approach. - 49 The documents in this series describe example implementations of cybersecurity practices that - 50 businesses and other organizations may voluntarily adopt.
-These documents do not describe regulations - 51 or mandatory practices, nor do they carry statutory authority.
+NIST Cybersecurity Practice Guides (Special Publication 1800 series) target specific cybersecurity challenges in the public and private sectors.
+They are practical, user-friendly guides that facilitate the adoption of standards-based approaches to cybersecurity.
+They show members of the information security community how to implement example solutions that help them align with relevant standards and best practices and provide users with the lists of materials, configuration files, and other information they need to implement a similar approach.

+The documents in this series describe example implementations of cybersecurity practices that businesses and other organizations may voluntarily adopt.
+These documents do not describe regulations or mandatory practices nor do they carry statutory authority.

-52 ABSTRACT
+ABSTRACT

-- 53 Increasingly, healthcare delivery organizations (HDOs) are relying on telehealth and remote patient - 54 monitoring (RPM) capabilities to treat patients at home.
-RPM is convenient and cost-effective, and its - adoption rate has increased.
-However, without adequate privacy and cybersecurity measures, - 56 unauthorized individuals may expose sensitive data or disrupt patient monitoring services. - 57 RPM solutions engage multiple actors as participants in patients' clinical care.
-These actors include - 58 HDOs, telehealth platform providers, and the patients themselves.
-Each participant uses, manages, and - 59 maintains different technology components within an interconnected ecosystem, and each is
+Increasingly, healthcare delivery organizations (HDOs) are relying on telehealth and remote patient monitoring (RPM) capabilities to treat patients at home.
+RPM is convenient and cost-effective, and its adoption rate has increased.
+However, without adequate privacy and cybersecurity measures, unauthorized individuals may expose sensitive data or disrupt patient monitoring services.

+RPM solutions engage multiple actors as participants in patients' clinical care.
+These actors include HDOs, telehealth platform providers, and the patients themselves.
+Each participant uses, manages, and maintains different technology components within an interconnected ecosystem, and each is responsible for safeguarding their piece against unique threats and risks associated with RPM technologies.

-- responsible for safeguarding their piece against unique threats and risks associated with RPMtechnologies. - 62 This practice guide assumes that the HDO engages with a telehealth platform provider that is a separate - 63 entity from the HDO and patient.
-The telehealth platform provider manages a distinct infrastructure, - 64 applications, and set of services.
-The telehealth platform provider coordinates with the HDO to - 65 provision, configure, and deploy the RPM components to the patient home and assures secure - 66 communication between the patient and clinician. - 67 The NCCoE analyzed risk factors regarding an RPM ecosystem by using risk assessment based on the - 68 NIST Risk Management Framework.
-The NCCoE also leveraged the NIST Cybersecurity Framework, NIST - 69 Privacy Framework, and other relevant standards to identify measures to safeguard the ecosystem.
-In - collaboration with healthcare, technology, and telehealth partners, the NCCoE built an RPM ecosystem - 71 in a laboratory environment to explore methods to improve the cybersecurity of an RPM. - 72 Technology solutions alone may not be sufficient to maintain privacy and security controls on external - roments.
-This practice guide notes the application of people, process, and technology as necessary - to implement a holistic risk mitigation strategy. - 75 This practice guide's capabilities include helping organizations assure the confidentiality, integrity, and - 76 availability of an RPM solution, enhancing patient privacy, and limiting HDO risk when implementing an - 77 RPM solution.
+This practice guide assumes that the HDO engages with a telehealth platform provider that is a separate entity from the HDO and patient.
+The telehealth platform provider manages a distinct infrastructure, applications, and set of services.
+The telehealth platform provider coordinates with the HDO to provision, configure, and deploy the RPM components to the patient home and assures secure communication between the patient and clinician.

+The NCCoE analyzed RPM ecosystem risk factors by applying methods described in the NIST Risk Management Framework.
+The NCCoE also leveraged the NIST Cybersecurity Framework, NIST Privacy Framework, and other relevant standards to identify measures to safeguard the ecosystem.
+In collaboration with healthcare, technology, and telehealth partners, the NCCoE built an RPM ecosystem in a laboratory environment to explore methods to improve the cybersecurity of an RPM.

+Technology solutions alone may not be sufficient to maintain privacy and security controls on external environments.
+This practice guide notes the application of people, process, and technology as necessary to implement a holistic risk mitigation strategy.

+This practice guide's benefits include helping organizations assure the confidentiality, integrity, and availability of an RPM solution, enhancing patient privacy and limiting HDO risk when implementing an RPM solution.

-78 KEYWORDS
+KEYWORDS

-- 79 access control; authentication; authorization; behavioral analytics; cloud storage; data privacy; data - 80 security; encryption; HDO; healthcare; healthcare delivery organization; remote patient monitoring; - 81 RPM; telehealth; zero trust
+access control; authentication; authorization; behavioral analytics; cloud storage; data privacy; data security; encryption; HDO; healthcare; healthcare delivery organization; remote patient monitoring; RPM; telehealth; zero trust

-82 ACKNOWLEDGMENTS
+ACKNOWLEDGMENTS

-83 We are grateful to the following individuals for their generous contributions of expertise and time.
+We are grateful to the following individuals for their generous contributions of expertise and time.

 Name Organization

 Alex Mohseni Accuhealth

 Stephen Samson Accuhealth

 Brian Butler Cisco

+Matthew Hyatt Cisco

 Name Organization

-Matthew Hyatt Cisco

 Kevin McFadden Cisco

 Peter Romness Cisco

 Brad Hoehn Huntington Ingalls Industries-Mission Driven Innovative Solutions (HII-MDIS)

 David Lemire Huntington Ingalls Industries-Mission Driven Innovative Solutions (HII-MDIS)

 Steven Dean Inova Health System

 Zach Furness Inova Health System

 James Carder LogRhythm

 Brian Coulson LogRhythm

 Steven Forsyth LogRhythm

 Jake Haldeman LogRhythm

 Andrew Hollister LogRhythm

 Zack Hollister LogRhythm

 Dan Kaiser LogRhythm

 Sally Vincent LogRhythm

 Vidya Murthy MedCrypt

 Axel Wirth MedCrypt

+Stephanie Domas MedSec